mattvenn/piffin-aerial-photography/docs/lesson-plan.md

 ## Get photos off the Pi.

+* Put a USB stick in the Pi,
-* Use the USB hub to copy photos from SD card onto USB stick.
+* Use the file manager to copy photos from the photos directory to the USB
+* stick,
+* Eject the stick,
-* Backup and delete the photos, otherwise the card will quickly run out of space.
+* Delete the photos on the Pi (or you will quickly run out of space).